How One PowerShell Command Can Give Attackers Complete Control

 Defensive tools and policies are only as good as their performance in real-world conditions.
 Threat emulation is the process of safely mimicking adversary behavior to test those defenses.

-Emulating a threat like Empower allows security teams to:
+Emulating a threat such as this one allows security teams to:

 What SCYTHE Users Get

-SCYTHE clients receive access to a downloadable Empower threat package, which includes:
+SCYTHE clients receive access to a downloadable threat package, which includes:

-- The ability to extend and modify the threat as needed
+• The SCYTHE platform to orchestrate operations and modify the threat as needed

 If your security strategy relies on assumptions, it’s time to put them to the test.
-Start emulating Empower today.
+Start emulating threats today.